Stories are driven by yearning.

-These examples make plain one of the most powerful techniques in storytelling, the set-up/pay-off.
+These examples make plain one of the most powerful techniques in storytelling, the set-up/pay-off, also known as “planting”.
 A piece of knowledge is imparted to the audience, the relevance of which at that point is not comprehensible – this is the set up.
 Later that knowledge becomes the basis of an aha-effect, the pay-off.
 Such aha-effects are pretty much what audiences consume stories for.
 They provide satisfaction, and stories that don’t have them are simply less satisfying.

 Furthermore, we see from the above movie examples one of the great fundamentals of storytelling in general: stories have a tendency to symmetry.
 A set-up in the first half of the story such as a character’s wish is mirrored in the second half when we learn whether the wish is fulfilled or not.

 All of this indicates that narrative structure is a vital and determining factor in how audiences react to a story.
 That being the case, it seems odd when authors claim to make up the plot as they go or find the characters as they write.
 Would any author really leave narrative structure to chance?